MazinLab/MKIDPipeline/README.md

 Note that `buildhdf`, `attachmeta`, and `wavecal` need to be run for all reductions or else you will run into unexpected behavior.

-To generate all necessary directories as specified in the `pipe.yaml`, run
+To generate all necessary directories as specified in the `paths` section of the `pipe.yaml`, run

 `mkidpipe --make-dir`

+NOTE: The default values for these `paths` will need to be changed to point to the appropriate location for your machine.

 To run the full calibration pipeline and generate specified outputs, use